-Several company procedures and gas standards are in place to mitigate methane emissions, as well as regulations from other governing bodies, such as Pipeline and Hazardous Materials Safety Administration (PHMSA) and Division of Oil, Gas, and Geothermal Resources (DOGGR). b) Alternative Proposal to BP or exemption?
-Yes
+Several company procedures and gas standards are in place to mitigate methane emissions, as well as regulations from other governing bodies, such as Pipeline and Hazardous Materials Safety Administration (PHMSA) and Division of Oil, Gas, and Geothermal Resources (DOGGR).

 SoCalGas has existing emergency operating procedures that prioritize actions taken during emergency situations.
 Gas Standards 183.03 and 183.0110 are attached and document the actions taken during this type of situation, with safety as the highest priority.
 After reviewing Gas Standards 183.03 and 183.0110, SoCalGas did not identify any modifications to emergency procedures or opportunities for emissions reductions, as it could interfere with safety procedures.
 The intent of SB 1371 was not to deprioritize safety.